ga4gh/data-security/AAI/AAIConnectProfile.md

 4. The payload claims MAY contain at least one GA4GH Claim (`<ga4gh-spec-claims>`).

-5. The payload claims MUST NOT include `aud`.
+5. The payload claims MAY include `aud` to list approved brokers

 ##### Embedded Document Token Format